WilliamTjonndal/IT3212/Assignment 1.md

 ### a.
 Detect outliers using methods such as the IQR method or Z-score.

 <h1 style="color:green">
-TODO: Decide if this is the correct method to handle outliers: we use trimming and IQR in the graphs below
+TODO: Decide if this is the correct method to handle outliers: we talk about using trimming and IQR in the sections below
 </h1>

 We have decided to use the Interquartile Range (IQR) method to detect outliers.\